Kari-M/Portfolio/Python/Datetime-Drill/README.md

 ### Datetime Drill
 ***

-This is a drill completed at The Tech Academy.
+This is a Python drill completed at The Tech Academy.
 Students were asked to create a simple program with the following instructions:

 Scenario: The company you work for just opened two new branches.
 One is in New York City, the other in London.
 They need a very simple program to find out if the branches are open or